 But top of the list has been the toilet paper and water.
-The toilet paper is the preferred choice for many, Muslims, favor the use of water to clean the bums.
+Toilet paper is the preferred choice for many, while Muslims, favor the use of water to clean the bums.

 Whereas the Asian world has used the left hand and water to clean out the fecal matter, the western world has only embraced the practice because of the invention of bidets in the 21st Century!

 Usually, the toilet paper can precede water and soap, or still, you can avoid the toilet paper altogether.

 The problem with using toilet paper alone centers around its inability to fully clean the bums.
 The toilet paper actually shifts stool around the bum which can lead to yeast infections, micro-cuts, and UTIs.

 Toilet paper can irritate your vulva and your vagina, especially if you have sensitive skin

 5. Our shiny smartphones carry millions of bacteria!